Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Introduction

 \section{Introduction}

-As more and more data is stored, transmitted, queried, and manipulated in XML form, the popularity of XPath and XQuery as languages for querying semi-structured data spreads faster.
-Solving those queries efficiently has proved to be quite challenging, and has triggered much research.
+As more and more data is stored, transmitted, queried, and manipulated in XML, the popularity of XPath and XQuery as query languages for semi-structured data is increasing.
+Evaluating such XML queries efficiently is challenging, and has triggered much research.
 Today there is a wealth of public and commercial XPath/XQuery engines, apart from several theoretical proposals.

 In this paper we focus on XPath, which is simpler and forms the basis of XQuery.
 XPath query engines can be roughly divided into two categories: {\em sequential} and {\em indexed}.
-In the former, which follows a {\em streaming} approach, no preprocessing of the XML data is necessary.
-Each query must sequentially read the whole collection, and the goal is to be as close as possible to making just one pass over the data, while using as little main memory as possible to hold intermediate results and data structures.
-Instead, the indexed approach preprocesses the XML collection to build a data structure on it, so that later queries can be solved without traversing the whole collection.
-A serious challenge of the indexed approach is that the index can use much more space than the original data, and thus may have to be manipulated on disk.
-Indexed schemes access the data more randomly than sequential ones, thus given the way disk costs favor sequential accesses, an indexed scheme can be outperformed by a streaming one even if the former accesses a relatively small fraction of the data.
-This is especially true in applications where the data itself can fit in main memory but the index cannot, so that streaming approaches do not need to access the disk at all.
-Those applications are becoming more common as current main memories become able of holding a few gigabytes of XML data.
-Examples of such systems are Qizx/DB~\cite{quizx09}, MonetDB/XQuery~\cite{bonea06} and Tauro~\cite{tauro}.
+In the former, which follows a {\em streaming} approach, no preprocessing of the XML data is performed.
+Each query sequentially reads the whole document, and the goal is to be as close as possible to making just one pass over the data, while using as little main memory as possible to hold intermediate results and data structures.
+Instead, the indexed approach preprocesses the XML document to build a data structure on it, so that later queries can be evaluated without traversing the whole document.
+A serious shortcoming of the indexed approach is that the index can use much more space than the original data, and thus may have to be manipulated on disk.
+There are two approaches for dealing with this problem: (1) to load the index only partially (by using clever clustering techniques), or (2) to use less powerful indexes which require less space.